Table of Contents

 Dynamic range

 In photography, the dynamic range is the difference between the lighter and darker tones that the camera can pick.
-Low dynamic range will often result in muddy photographs with unwanted star trails while a camera with good dynamic range will give you fine color details and will offer better saturation which is helpful in post-capture photo editing.
+Low dynamic range will often result in muddy photographs with unwanted star trails while astrophotography cameras with good dynamic range will give you fine color details and will offer better saturation which is helpful in post-capture photo editing.

 Shutter Speed